Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: Alternating Optimization

 In each C-ADMM iteration, the subproblem related with ${\bm\phi}$ is solved by Algorithm 3.

 Similarly, the subproblem in Step 4 of Algorithm~\ref{alg:C-ADMM} is

 which is also solved via Algorithm~\ref{alg:RSD} with the change of the optimization variable.

-To summarize, we utilize SDR for the receive filter bank design.
+To summarize, we utilize SDR {with the {closed-form} solution} for the receive filter bank design.
 Then, the Dinkelbach-based method yields the transmit beamformers.
 Finally, the C-ADMM updates the phase-shifts ${\bf\Phi}_m$.
 Based on above discussion, the overall AM-based procedure is summarized in Algorithm~\ref{alg:AM}.